J-Bockhofer/succeed2ban-tui/README.md

 2. Actions need refactor badly

-3. Configuration of fail2ban log path

-4. Refactor for testing
+3. Refactor for testing

-5. Text wrapping
+4. Text wrapping

-6. Bans are not correctly logged in the db
+5. Bans are not correctly logged in the db

+6. Does not check for active ssh connections so you might ban yourself

-Only works off the default fail2ban log path for now @ `/var/log/fail2ban.log`
+Works off the default fail2ban log path @ `/var/log/fail2ban.log`

+But you can also set your own by including the configuration file from this repo in ~/.config/succeed2ban-tui/ and setting the `logpath` field at the bottom.

 ## Usage